Yes. Your jewellery will be sent Royal Mail AirSure.

 Can you use gold plate silver instead of solid gold?

 Gold plated silver is called 'vermeil' and it has been used on a few items within the collections (for example the Thebes Hoop Earrings).
-It does reduce the cost quite significantly to finish the jewellery with gold rather than using solid gold, however the plating will eventually wear off and need re- finishing for a cost of £50.
+It does reduce the cost quite significantly to finish the jewellery with gold rather than using solid gold, however the plating will eventually wear off and need re-finishing for a small charge.

 On earrings & pendants, a vermeil finish is perfectly suitable, but on rings & bracelets, the plating can wear more quickly may need to be plated annually.